 - Each item on the test was evaluated using both conventional item analyses to choose "good" items and the new differential analyses to find and eliminate potentially biased items.

 - Reliability coefficients were computed for subgroups of the normative sample as well as for the entire normative group.

 - A major effort demonstrated conclusively that the test is both reliable and valid, including diagnostic accuracy analyses, particularly rigorous techniques involving the computation of the sensitivity index, specificity index, and the receiver operating characteristic/area under curve (ROC/AUC).

 - The TEXL was co-normed with the Test for Auditory Comprehension of Language–Fourth Edition (TACL-4; Carrow-Woolfolk, 2014).

 Description of TEXL

 Each item is composed of a word or sentence and a corresponding picture plate.
-The examiner reads the stimulus aloud and the subject is asked to answer a question, finish a sentence, or combine sentences based on the stimulus provided.
-The TEXL test items are ordered according to difficulty within each of the three subtests.
+The examiner reads the stimulus aloud and the subject answers a question, finishes a sentence, or combines sentences based on the stimulus provided.
+The TEXL test items appear according to difficulty within each of the three subtests.
 Entry points, basal and ceiling rules for scoring are provided for each subtest.